 The Kellogg Board Fellows Program Mission

 Prepare Kellogg students to be socially responsible leaders through academic training in board governance and experiential learning through service on nonprofit boards.

 Support nonprofits by applying fellows' professional experience and academic backgrounds to solve strategic, organizational and operational issues that enhance the work of the board.

 Build Kellogg's reputation for producing strong, socially responsible, community-oriented leaders while making a positive impact on the Chicago community

-Each fellow is matched with a Chicago-area nonprofit board of directors for 14 months, beginning at the end of the fellow’s first year at Kellogg and continuing through May of their second year.
-The fellow serves as a non-voting board member, actively contributing to the board’s work in a mutually agreed upon way that advances the work of the board.
-Each fellow is assigned a mentor from the organization’s board of directors; the mentor helps with the on boarding process and provides ongoing guidance and insight into the workings of the board.
+In January of the Fellow’s first year, he or she takes a five-week course, “Nonprofit Board Governance,” and is matched with a Chicago-area nonprofit board of directors.
+For approximately 16 months, beginning in March of the Fellow’s first year at Kellogg and continuing through May of his or her second year, the Fellow serves as a non-voting ex officio board member of the nonprofit, actively contributing to the board and advancing the work of the organization.
+Each Fellow works with a mentor from the organization’s board of directors who helps with the on-boarding process and provides guidance and insight into the culture and operations of the board.

-The program’s unique combination of academic and real-world education helps fellows gain a deep understanding of the challenges and rewards of board service.
-Nonprofit boards benefit from the service of an enthusiastic and dedicated fellow, the network of the Kellogg community and the knowledge that they are helping develop business leaders who will understand the importance of civic leadership.
+The program’s unique combination of academic and experiential education, together with student-led social opportunities, helps Fellows gain an understanding of the challenges and rewards of board service.
+In turn, nonprofit boards benefit from the efforts of an enthusiastic and dedicated Fellow, the network of the Kellogg community, and the knowledge that they are helping develop business leaders who will understand the importance of civic leadership.
+Nonprofits also benefit from the Fellow’s commitment to take on a project for the organization—one chosen collaboratively with his or her mentor and the nonprofit’s executive director/CEO—that addresses a key area of business for the organization.